 Six Successful Tips for Implementation

 After months and months of researching, planning, vetting suppliers, and deciding on the perfect solution, you have received the final approval for a new credentialing system and are ready to launch!
 Well, almost.
 The next phase of your project has just begun – Implementation.
 While implementing software may be a daunting task, creating a detailed rollout plan with clearly defined steps for you and your team will save you time and money.
-Following these simple steps will ensure a successful implementation!
+Following these simple steps will ensure a successful implementation.

 1. Clarify Needs